-Parents' Rights & Responsibilities
+1 Parents' Rights & Responsibilities

-The District is committed to working with parents as partners in the education of their children.
+2 The District is committed to working with parents as partners in the education of their children.

-RIGHTS RESPONSIBILITIES 1.
+ļ The District is committed to working with parents as partners in the education of their childre RIGHTS RESPONSIBILITIES 1.
 Be actively involved in their children's education.
 1. Make sure their children attend school regularly and on time and, when children are absent, let schools know why.
 2. Be treated courteously, fairly and respectfully by all school staff and principal.
 2. Be respectful and courteous to staff, other parents, guardians and students while on school premises or at school functions, or when communicating with staff regarding District business.
 3. Get information about the policies of the Rochester Board of Education and procedures that relate to their children's education.
 3. Read and become familiar with the policies of the Board of Education, administrative regulations and the Code of Conduct.
 4. Get regular reports, written or oral, from school staff regarding their children's academic progress or behavior, including but not limited to report cards, behavior progress reports and conferences.
 4. Tell school officials about any concerns or complaints in a respectful and timely manner.
 5. Receive information and prompt notification of inappropriate or disruptive behaviors by their children and any disciplinary actions taken by principals or school staff.
 5. Work with principals and school staff to address any academic or behavioral problems their children may experience.
 6. Receive information about due process procedures for disciplinary matters concerning their children, including information on conferences and appeals.
 6. Give updated contact information to the Rochester City School District and their children's individual schools.
 7. Receive information from school staff about ways to improve their children's academic or behavioral progress, including but not limited to counseling, tutoring, after school programs, academic programs, and mental health services within the Rochester City School District and the community.
 7. Give their children a space to complete their homework or allow participation in after-school programs that permit the completion of homework.
 8. Receive information about services for students with disabilities and English language learners, when applicable.
 8. Support the Rochester City School District by talking with their children about school and expected behavior.